ximenesyuri/comp/README.md

 }
 ```

-> There is also a `Context` factory, which can be used to define a context is a type safety way, using both `Json` or `kwargs` approaches, as below.
+> There is also a `Context` factory, which can be used to define a context in a type safety way, using both `Json` or `kwargs` approaches, as below.
 ```python
 from app import Context
 ...